Talking Movies

 About

-Fergal Casey has been writing about film for half a decade, first as a film columnist for University College Dublin’s The University Observer while he completed a PhD in Anglo-Irish Literature & Drama as an IRCHSS Government of Ireland Scholar, and then as the film critic for InDublin magazine and indublin.ie, and later dublinks.com, while teaching English at UCD.
+Fergal Casey has been writing about film for nearly two decades.
+First as a film columnist for University College Dublin’s The University Observer while he completed a PhD in Anglo-Irish Literature & Drama as an IRCHSS Government of Ireland Scholar, and then as the film critic for InDublin magazine and indublin.ie, and later dublinks.com, while teaching English at UCD.
+He later contributed film reviews & features and theatre reviews & interviews to HeadStuff.org.
+He was for three years the film critic for Sunday Breakfast with Patrick Doyle on 103.2 Dublin City FM.

-When not writing this blog Fergal Casey is currently reading Troubles by JG Farrell, watching The Black Donnellys on DVD, and listening to Wounded Rhymes by Lykke Li.
+When not writing this blog Fergal Casey is currently reading Give People Money by Annie Lowrey, watching Daria season 4 and listening to Lykke Li’s I Never Learn.

 Leave a Comment »